msoumik78/RabobankAssignment/README.md

 ## Background information

-A Power of Attorney is used when someone (grantor) wants to give access to his/her account to someone else (grantee).
+A Power of Attorney is used when someone (grantor) wants to give access to his/her accountDocument to someone else (grantee).
 This could be read access or write access.
-In this way the grantee can read/write in the grantors account.
+In this way the grantee can read/write in the grantors accountDocument.
 Notice that this is a simplified version of reality.